MoebiusSolutions/cac-agent/Using-cac-agent-with-ssl-relay.md

 Executing cac-tls-relay
 ----------------

-The Now we can simply call the cac-agent jar (as long as it's running, connections are relayed)
+We can simply execute the cac-tls-relay jar to open the relay:

 	java -jar cac-tls-relay.jar

+The first time each service is hit, the user will be prompted for their CAC PIN.

 Example URL for Git